 The Battle of Armageddon?

-tel-meggidoThe battle to end all battles is supposed to be in the valley of Jezreel in the nation of Israel.
-Just ask those silly Futurists.
-But is that what the Bible really says.
+tel-meggidoThose silly Futurists have taught us that the battle to end all wars is supposed to be in the Valley of Jezreel.
+But, is that what the Bible really says?

 12 The sixth angel poured his bowl on the great river Euphrates, and its water was dried up, to prepare the way for the kings from the east.
 13 And I saw, issuing from the mouth of the dragon and from the mouth of the beast and from the mouth of the false prophet, three foul spirits like frogs; 14 for they are demonic spirits, performing signs, who go abroad to the kings of the whole world, to assemble them for battle on the great day of God the Almighty.
 15 (“Lo, I am coming like a thief!
 Blessed is he who is awake, keeping his garments that he may not go naked and be seen exposed!”)
 16 And they assembled them at the place which is called in Hebrew Armageddon.
 Rev. 16:12-16